Pre-Departure Student Guide

 • community meeting

-• shopping opportunities for essentials
+• shopping opportunities for essentials or forgotten items

 Traveling off campus